iechor/docs/content/contribute/style/recommended-words.md

 #### we

-Try to avoid `we` and focus instead on how the user can carry out something in Docker.
+Try to avoid `we` and focus instead on how the user can carry out something in iEchor.

 Use: